 J.P.
-Morgan Capital Corporation, an affiliate of J.P.
-Morgan Securities Inc., and BT Capital Investors, L.P., an affiliate of Deutsche Bank Securities Inc., are co-investors with Madison Dearborn Capital Partners III, L.P. in PCA Holdings, and, as of September 1, 1999, may be deemed to own beneficially 4,888,950 shares and 880,000 shares of the common stock of PCA, respectively.
+Morgan Capital Corporation and Sixty Wall Street Fund, L.P., affiliates of J.P.
+Morgan Securities Inc., and BT Capital Investors, L.P., an affiliate of Deutsche Bank Securities Inc., are co-investors with Madison Dearborn Capital Partners III, L.P. in PCA Holdings, and, as of September 1, 1999, may be deemed to own beneficially 3,666,713 shares, 1,222,273 shares and 880,000 shares of the common stock of PCA, respectively.
+J.P.
+Morgan Capital Corporation, Sixty Wall Street Fund, L.P. and BT Capital Investors, L.P. have agreed not to sell, transfer, assign or hypothecate for 90 days following the effective date of the offerings either their membership interests in PCA Holdings LLC or any shares of common stock of PCA issuable upon redemption of these interests in order to comply with the provisions of Rule 2710 of the Conduct Rules of the National Association of Securities Dealers, Inc. regarding underwriter compensation.
 J.P.
 Morgan Securities Inc. and Deutsche Bank Securities Inc. (through its affiliates) were the initial purchasers of the notes and the senior exchangeable preferred stock issued in connection with the closing of the transactions and have engaged, and may in the future engage (directly or through affiliates), in commercial banking and/or investment banking transactions with PCA and its affiliates.